digital-sound-antiques/vgm-conv/README.md

 AY8910 to YM2151 OPTIONS

   -D squareWaveAttenuation=n   Volume attenuation for the SSG square tone.
-The
-                               default value is 0.
+                               0<=n<=127.
+The default value is 0.
   -D whiteNoiseAttenuation=n   Volume attenuation for the SSG noice.
-The
+0<=n<=127.
-                               default value is 64.
+                               The default value is 68.

 YM2203 to YM2151 OPTIONS

-  -D squareWaveAttenuation=n   Volume attenuation for the SSG square tone.
+  -D ssgAttenuation=n          Volume attenuation for the SSG.
+0<=n<=127.
 The
+                               default value is 8.
+  -D squareWaveAttenuation=n   Additional volume attenuation for the SSG square
-                               default value is 4.
+                               tone.
+0<=n<=127.
+The default value is 0.
-  -D whiteNoiseAttenuation=n   Volume attenuation for the SSG noice.
-The
+  -D whiteNoiseAttenuation=n   Additional volume attenuation for the SSG noice.
-                               default value is 72.
+                               0<=n<=127.
+The default value is 68.

 YM2612 to YM2413 OPTIONS